-The Device Care feature can help to optimize the smartphone better and allows users to review the status of their phone’s battery, storage, memory, and security in a single place.
+The Device Care feature can help optimize the smartphone better and allow users to review their phone’s battery, storage, memory, and security in a single place.

-Some other small features that made Galaxy A50 stand out were the revamped notes app with better categorization options, the option to use the volume rockers for controlling media volume by default, and the digital wellbeing feature to track the amount of time a user spent on a single app.
+Some other small features that made Galaxy A50 stand out are the revamped notes app with better categorization options, the option to use the volume rockers to control media volume by default, and the digital well-being feature to track the amount of time spent on a single app.